Chapter 14: Section 72 application for revocation

 - on CHA CAS 28, enter code 07 in >Reason not in Force= box.
 For >Date not in Force=, enter date of decision or date of Court Order (if appropriate)

-- to check if the status has changed to show the patent has been revoked, use OPTICS function DIS FUL
+- to check if the status has changed to show the patent has been revoked, use COPS function DIS FUL

 Read through the decision.
 Complete the “Clear Records Pro-forma” and pass this to the appropriate Case Officer for further action.